-For kids to be healthy, physical activity even more important than diet, study findsNovember 22nd, 2012 in Health /
+For kids to be healthy, physical activity even more important than diet, study findsNovember 22, 2012 in Medicine & Health / Health

 (Medical Xpress)—Physical activity rather than food has the biggest impact on children's weight according to new data from the Lifestyle of our Kids (LOOK) longitudinal study.